 Rice (Oryza sativa L.) is a staple food supporting more than three billion people and comprising 50% to 80% of daily calorie intake [1].
 Rice production requires larger amount of water throughout its life cycle compared to other crops for good yield.
 Hence, water related stress cause severe threat to rice production across the world.
-Approximately 23 million

-32 hectares of rainfed rice cultivated across the world was affected by severe drought [2].
+Approximately 23 million 32 hectares of rainfed rice cultivated across the world was affected by severe drought [2].
 The 33 global climate change resulted in 32% of rice yield variability from year-to-year with 53% of 34 rice harvesting regions experiencing rapid climatic change [3].
 The increased frequency of 35 dry spells in many regions of the world forced the farmer to use water from dam, canal and 36 bore well etc. The irrigation water used from these canals contains large amount of dissolved 37 salts.
 Approximately 20% of irrigated areas suffer from salinization problems by various 38 degrees.
 The drought and salinity stress are often inter-related and obstruct the water uptake 39 adversely, affecting plant growth and productivity.

 40 These stress causes a wide range of genetically, physiological and biochemical 41 responses in plants.
 Understanding plant responses to abiotic stresses at the transcriptomic 42 level provides an essential foundation for future breeding and genetic engineering efforts.
 A 43 significant number of QTLs were discovered in rice under drought and salinity, but a QTL 44 would be more useful only when it contains functional candidate gene.
-With advancement of 45 molecular technology, the interest on gene expression studies increased enormously.
-A large 46 number of genes have been identified under salinity and drought stress [4,5].
-Among the 47 available methods, DNA microarrays have been devised as standard strategy for the global 48 analysis of plant gene expression [4,6].
-Several important traits of rice have been analyzed 49 using microarray which helped in monitoring the gene expression pattern under multiple 50 abiotic stress vi{z} , cold, drought, and high salinity stresses at temporal and spatial level [4,7].
-51 Taken together, previous transcriptomic studies in rice have identified various genes 52 regulated by different stress conditions.
-The meta-analysis of transcriptome data retrieved 53 from both salt and drought stress would helps in pointing out the common genes expressed 54 under both the stress situations and assist in understanding the molecular mechanism of these 55 complex traits in rice.
-The present investigation, a cumulative analysis of gene expression 56 data of rice genotypes evaluated under salt and drought stresses which were deposited by 57 various authors in NCBIGEO database was used.
+With the advancement 45 of molecular technology, the interest on gene expression studies increased enormously.
+A 46 large number of genes have been identified under salinity and drought stress [4,5].
+Among 47 the available methods, DNA microarrays have been devised as standard strategy for the 48 global analysis of plant gene expression [4,6].
+Several important traits of rice have been 49 analyzed using microarray which helped in monitoring the gene expression pattern under 50 multiple abiotic stress like drought, and high salinity stresses at temporal and spatial level 51 [4,7].
+But, different microarray studies reported different set of genes for a particular stress 52 due to varied reasons.
+With this view, the present study was designed to carry out meta-53 analysis to identify the genes responsible for combined drought and salinity stress tolerance 54 in rice.
+The study will helps in pointing out the genes responsible for combined stress 55 tolerance and assist in understanding the molecular mechanisms underlying these complex 56 traits in rice.
+The data pertaining to meta-analysis was downloaded from NCBIGEO database, 57 were rice transcriptomic data pertaining to drought and salinity stress deposited by various 58 authors.

-58 Material and Method:
+59 Material and Method:

-59 Data mining:
+60 Data mining: